16 SEO Checks Every Website Needs Before Launch

 <meta name="twitter:description" content="..." />

 That little icon in the browser tab?
-It matters.
-Missing favicons make your site look unfinished.
+It matters more than you think.
+Missing favicons make your site look unfinished and unprofessional.
+Google also shows favicons in mobile search results.

 - Include multiple sizes: 16x16, 32x32, 180x180